|

 2010 we lost our Zoë.
 She was diagnosed with kidney disease and

-we nursed her with special diet and medications a year but, as always,
+we nursed her with special diet and medications for a year but, as always,

 her time still came all too soon.